 There have been tensions aplenty among senior AK Party figures, including Mr Erdoğan, over the Kurdish peace process, central bank interest rates and the party’s selection of candidates for the general election.
 The graphic above will help chart some of the most prominent of these.

 The question for those concerned about the AK Party’s stability is this: was Arınç v.
-Gökçek the main event, or does it foreshadow greater events?
+Gökçek the main event, or does it foreshadow greater developments?